SFPC/detroit/mission-principles.md

 Approaches

 - Before gifting the technology, request a plan for use of the technology, for creative work and teaching other people in their community.
+- Provide an agreement form for accepting technology donation.
 - Provide a donation options for them when they are not using them.
 - Ask participants to use the technology to run programs like this on their own.
 - Ask participants to sign an agreement for becoming a steward of the technology.